If you have a life-threatening asthma attack that’s not responding well to treatment you’ll be cared for in the intensive care unit (ICU).

-Statistics show you may be at higher risk of another asthma attack if you’ve recently been admitted to hospital for your asthma, with one in six people needing further emergency care within two weeks of their attack.
+You may be at higher risk of another asthma attack if you’ve recently been admitted to hospital for your asthma.
 But it doesn’t have to be this way – there’s a lot you can do to reduce the chances that you’ll have another asthma attack.

 There’s good evidence to show that you can lower your risk if: